beckswu/beckswu.github.io/_posts/2019-07-12-Convolution-NN.markdown

 Computer Vision **Challenge**: the input can be really big, e.g if a image `1000*1000` pixel，Each pixel is controlled by three **rgb** channel，image input is `1000*1000*3`.
-Input for Neural Network model is 3 million, and the first hidden layer(e.g. fully-connected network)  is 1000 hidden units, the weight will be `(1000, 3 Million)`, 3 billion parameters. <span style="background-color:#FFFF00">It is difficult to get enough data to avoid overfitting and the computational requirement and memory requirement to train is infeasible</span>
+Input is 3 million, and the first hidden layer(e.g. fully-connected network) has 1000  units, the weight will be `(1000, 3 Million)`, 3 billion parameters. <span style="background-color:#FFFF00">It is difficult to get enough data to avoid overfitting and the computational requirement and memory requirement to train is infeasible/expensive</span>

 #### Edge Detection